 To bring this vision to life, the museum has started a fund-raising campaign, "The Future of Our Past."
 Money raised will pay for initial operating expenses, renovation, displays and exhibits, as well as library furnishings and equipment, and initial staff.

 For more information, call 213-0554 or visit the North Tonawanda History Museum Web site at www.nthistorymuseum.org.

 George F. Rand IV will serve as the honorary chairman of the campaign board.
-Rand, an Amherst resident, is related to the Tonawanda area's historically prominent Rand Family.
+Rand, an Amherst resident, is a descendant of the Tonawanda area's historically prominent Rand family.